kristenkoyanagi/devops-app/README.md

 # WCF DevOps Homework

 ## Overview
-Your mission, should you choose to accept it, is deploy and scale two applications (Web API and Data API) to incoming requests.
+Your mission, should you choose to accept it, is deploy and scale two applications (Web API and Auth API) to incoming requests.

 ## Tasks